-If you financially support a child, parent, relative or even a friend, you may be able to claim them as a dependent on your tax return and take an exemption.
+If you financially support a child, a parent, a relative or even a friend, you may be able to claim them as a dependent on your taxes and take an exemption.
 Who qualifies as a dependent?
 Ask yourself a few simple questions:

-Many people do not realize this, but you can also claim anyone else who relies on you for more than half of their financial support provided they live with you during the entire year as your dependent regardless of age.
-Some relatives such as your parents may not even need to live with you to qualify as your dependent, but all of them must receive minimal income each year aside from social security checks.
+Some relatives, such as your parents, may not even need to live with you to qualify as your dependent, but all of them must receive minimal income each year aside from Social Security checks.

 Get every deduction